ZankrutAntani/InsightDE2015/README.md

 # InsightDE2015
-Repo for the files to be submitted
+This file contains the Solution files for the code written.